Page Reviewed / Updated - Aug. 2019

 In this scenario, because of the severe financial hardship experienced by the individual, they should be able to gain acceptance into Medicaid without assistance provided there are no procedural errors.
 One might consider getting assistance from a social services agency with the Medicaid document preparation, but hiring a Planning Professional is not necessary.

-Most Medicaid Planners start the process with a free consultation in which they will discuss the health status and financial resources of the individual who is applying or will someday apply for Medicaid.
-They establish the likelihood of success as well as the positive impact they can have on preserving a client’s assets.
+Most Medicaid Planners start the process with a free consultation in which they will discuss the health status and financial resources of the individual who is applying, or will someday apply, for Medicaid.
+They establish the likelihood of success, as well as the positive impact they can have on preserving a client’s assets.
 They use this information to determine whether or not to accept the prospective client and to provide a cost estimate for their services.

 Once engaged with a client, several weeks are typically required for the collection of information and formal analysis of the family’s assets.
-A plan is built, discussed, modified as needed.
+A plan is built, discussed, and modified as needed.
 Putting the plan into action can take longer.
 Depending on the strategy, it can take several weeks or months, even up to 6 months in some cases.
 In situations where there is an immediate need for Medicaid care, the Medicaid application documentation can be prepared concurrent with the execution of the plan.
 In some cases, Medicaid coverage can even be made retroactive.

-A category of professionals called Life Resource Planners or sometimes Eldercare Resource Planners offer an alternative to traditional Medicaid planning.
+A category of professionals called Life Resource Planners, or sometimes Eldercare Resource Planners, offer an alternative to traditional Medicaid planning.
 These advisors take a larger, holistic view of how to help families plan for paying for aging care.
 While Medicaid Planners are very focused on the task of helping families qualify for Medicaid, Life Resource Planners also look to see what other options exist and are available.
-As with Medicaid Planning professionals, their fees must be paid for out-of-pocket, however, those fees are substantially lower.
+As with Medicaid Planning professionals, their fees must be paid for out-of-pocket.
+However, those fees are substantially lower.
 Eldercare Resource Planners typically charge 50% - 75% less than Medicaid Planners.
 Learn more.